vitringr/vault/nodes/Project Spellblade - Mechanics.md

 Melee range attack.

 **Spam**: Repeatable with no cooldown.
 The attack rate should be relatively fast, ever increasing.

 - Being able to hold the button down in addition to spamming it is probably a good idea.
 Should be toggled from settings.

 **Effect**: Attacks interact with the effects of spells.

-### Rattle

-Passive on-hit ministun mechanic.

-Breaks the attack swing of light enemies.

-**Design**: Allows the player to melee lighter enemies without getting punished for it.

-**Default**: Should be enabled by default, or a very early talent.

-### Disrupt

-Passive on-hit spellcast rattle.